mikegratton/dim/README.md

 wherever `operator<<` is used.
 However, for programs that do not wish to use iostreams, Dim provides a simple system based on c-strings for IO.

+## History

+### v1.1

+Bug fixes:
+* Fixed issue with compilation in C++11 mode

+Features:
+* Use a custom flat map for formatters.
+These make setting and changing formatters less verbose, as well as improving runtime performance.
+* Add unit index to quantity and unit.
+This is a 64-bit number that uniquely represents each unit.

+### v1.0

+Initial release.

 ## Quickstart
 Here's a basic annotated program
 ```